intarchboard/draft-iab-privacy-partitioning/draft-kpw-iab-privacy-partitioning.md

 {{?RFC6973}} discusses the importance of identifiers in reducing correlation as a way of improving privacy:

+{:quote}
-"Correlation is the combination of various pieces of information related to an individual or that obtain that characteristic when combined...
-Correlation is closely related to identification.
-Internet protocols can facilitate correlation by allowing individuals' activities to be tracked and combined over time."
+> Correlation is the combination of various pieces of information related to an individual
+> or that obtain that characteristic when combined...
+Correlation is closely related to
+> identification.
+Internet protocols can facilitate correlation by allowing individuals'
+> activities to be tracked and combined over time.
+>

-"Pseudonymity is strengthened when less personal data can be linked to the pseudonym; when the same pseudonym is used less often and across fewer contexts; and when independently chosen pseudonyms are more frequently used for new actions (making them, from an observer's or attacker's perspective, unlinkable)."
+> Pseudonymity is strengthened when less personal data can be linked to the pseudonym; when
+> the same pseudonym is used less often and across fewer contexts; and when independently
+> chosen pseudonyms are more frequently used for new actions (making them, from an observer's or
+> attacker's perspective, unlinkable).

 Context separation is foundational to privacy partitioning and reducing correlation.
 As an example, consider an unencrypted HTTP session over TCP, wherein the context includes both the